theKIEgit/frameworks_and_languages_module/docs/_module_handbook.md

 * At Level 6; The use of the frameworks are your responsibility.
 You will not be directly instructed how to use one particular framework.
 * It is expected that you follow the online tutorials for a range of frameworks to enable to you to compare and contrast language/framework features.
 * You should be independently reading, exploring, and experimenting with a range of frameworks throughout the module duration.
-* You should be discussing the merits and features of a different frameworks with your peers.
+* You should be discussing the merits and features of a different frameworks with your peers and citing/references these discussions in code.
 * You should be sharing your code and progress openly.
 This is good practice for all professional and personal projects.

 ## Referencing system